CIFASIS/object-detection-sptam/README.md

 For play rosbags from the host into the container we can mount the folder that contains the rosbags file with --volume argument:

     sudo docker run --volume=<PATH-TO-ROSBAGS-IN-THE-HOST>:/rosbags -it  --rm --gpus all object-detection-sptam:kinetic bash

+And we need the caffemodel file:

+docker run --volume=<PATH-TO-ROSBAGS-IN-THE-HOST>:/rosbags --volume=<PATH-TO-CAFFEMODEL>:/root/object-detection-sptam/data/caffeModel -it  --rm --gpus all object-detection-sptam:kinetic bash